vtkhanh/SimplCommerce/README.md

 # A simple, cross platform, modularized ecommerce system built on .NET Core

-A customized project which derives from the [Original repo](https://github.com/simplcommerce/SimplCommerce) for personal need.
-All issues/requests/questions should go to the Original.
+**NOTE:** This repo is customized for personal need.
+All issues/requests/questions should go to the  [Original repo](https://github.com/simplcommerce/SimplCommerce).
 Credits come to there, of course.

 ## Build Status
 | Build server | Platform                | Status      |